MSIA/2021-msia423-chang-christina-project/README.md

 │   ├── Dockerfile_pipeline           <- Dockerfile for building image to run the pipeline
 │
-├── config                            <- Directory for configuration files │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
-│   ├── logging/                      <- Configuration of python loggers
+├── config                            <- Directory for configuration files │   ├── logging/                      <- Configuration of python loggers
 │   ├── flaskconfig.py                <- Configurations for Flask API
+│   ├── project.yaml                  <- Web app YAML file
 │
 ├── copilot                           <- Directory for copilot, which deploys the Flask app │